jbduncan/jupiter-collection-testers/CONTRIBUTING.md

 implemented.
 The body can be skipped if the change is so simple that no further context is needed.

-`${issues}` is a series of one or more lines that describes which issues have been resolved or partially resolved or which are related to this commit.
+`${issues}` is a series of one or more lines that describes which issues have been fixed or partially fixed or which are related to this commit.
 See **Pull Requests** above for more information on the format of this section.

-`${pr}` is a line that says which PR introduced this commit, where `${pr}` is replaced with the "PR: " followed by a PR number, e.g. `PR: #321`.
+`${pr}` is a line that says which PR introduced this commit, where `${pr}` is replaced with the "PR " followed by a PR number, e.g. `PR #321`.
 This can be skipped if the commit has no associated PR.

 (In many ways, this advice matches up with or is very similar to the advice given in